Every region in Romania is unique! Here are the best things to do in Romania. This list covers the areas across the entire Romanian countryside, too!

-Looking for adventurous things to see in Romania?
+Are you looking for adventurous things to see in Romania?
 Rafting is always a blast, and this is no different.
-Hop into your raft, which is under the direction of your Raft skipper, and make your way down the Buzau river and get drenched by the river rapids.
+Hop into your raft, under your Raft skipper’s direction, and make your way down the Buzau River and get drenched by the river rapids.

-Maybe one of the weirdest attractions in Romania.
-If you visit the mud volcanoes in Romania, be sure to bring along a change of clothes for when you are done.
+Maybe it’s one of the weirdest attractions in Romania.
+If you visit the mud volcanoes in Romania, bring a change of clothes for when you are done.

 What To Do In Romania – Dobrogea Region

 There are dozens of top attractions in Romania on this list, and we know you’ll love the Dobrogea region.

 8. Constanta Casino